European Joint Programme Cofund

 The European Joint Programme Cofund (EJP) under Horizon 2020 is a new instrument designed to support coordinated national research and innovation programmes.
 EJPs are designed to pool together rather large national programmes, resources and capacities.
 They strive to not only bring together resources in terms of funding, but also in terms of capacity building, networking, demonstration and dissemination activities.

 The CONCERT-European Joint Programme for the Integration of Radiation Protection Research functions as an umbrella for research initiatives jointly launched by the radiation protection research platforms MELODI, ALLIANCE, NERIS and EURADOS.
 It has started in 2015 and aims at jointly addressing common research needs in radiation protection and organize funding of research projects.
 The consortium also supports implementation of the revised European Basic Safety Standards by giving best possible advice based on evidence from research.
 Together with joint programming, CONCERT integrates activities such as access to research infrastructure, education and training and stakeholder involvement.
-CONCERT is funded under Euratom.
+CONCERT and EUROfusion are funded under Euratom.
 The Dutch partner involved is the National Institute for Public Health and the Environment (RIVM).

 More information about the Strategic Research Agenda development can be found here.